 Developing secondary resistance to 5-flucytosine is common when given as monotherapy, necessitating its use with a partner drug in cryptococcosis.
 Acquired resistance to polyenes such as Amb-D is rare, but the emergence of fluconazole resistance is concerning.48,49,117 Fluconazole monotherapy as induction therapy has been associated with secondary resistance.118-121

 There are presently no clinical MIC breakpoints for fluconazole against Cryptococcus species and a lack of convincing data to suggest that high MICs imply worse outcomes.
 Interpretation of epidemiological cut-off values (ECVs), using the CLSI method for fluconazole requires accurate species identification.
 Based on CLSI, the ECV for C. neoformans VNI is 8 ug/mL, and 16 and 32 ug/mL, for C gattii VGI and C. deuterogattii VGII, respectively.122 In principle, a higher than 2-fold increase in MIC during treatment may suggest development of resistance, and the need for closer clinical monitoring.
-There are no EUCAST ECOFFs available for fluconazole. (see sDoc1 for details).
+There are no EUCAST ECOFFs available for fluconazole.

 Recommendation: